The complete assembly instructions are here to help you decide if you’re up to the DIY portion of the project.

 If you’re going to paint the plywood I would recommend doing that as a first step so that it has maximum drying time before mounting your holds.
 Drill and install T-nuts.

 Once the plywood is in place you are ready to fit the side channels.
 Put the wall up on blocks to get it off the floor.
-Near the ends of the channels there are short pieces of 3/4″ square tubing welded on to act as bottom stops to locate the channels.
-With these stops slid up to the framing mark location of the 5/8″ threaded hole.
+Put the channels in position with the long flange, with the drilled holes, tight against the plywood.
+The steel frame members are labeled left and right as a climber would see them when facing the plywood Near the ends of the channels there are short pieces of 3/4″ square tubing welded on to act as bottom stops to locate the channels.
+With these stops slid up to the framing, mark location of the 5/8″ threaded hole.
 Also mark where the end of the channel is on the plywood.
 Remove the channels and drill 1 1/2″ holes in the 2x6s to create clearance for the welded nut.
 The plywood needs to be chamfered to create clearance for the radius inside the steel channel.
-This chamfer is very easy to do with a belt grinder, but a rasp will work OK.
-The face of the chamfer needs to be about 5/16″ wide and does not have to be pretty as it’s hidden by the channel.
-Likewise depending on the accuracy of the drilled 1 1/2″ holes, the edges of the holes my need to be eased with a round rasp, chisel, knife, or other.
+This chamfer is very easy to do with a rasp.
+The chamfer is really just breaking the corner a little bit and does not have to be pretty as it’s hidden by the channel.
 Verify that the channels fit flush on the wall and the bottom stop is in contact with the frame.
 Install deck screws in the counter sunk holes provided.

 You are now ready to frame the kickboard.